duball97/0x402/README.md

 ## 🧩 Wallet Architecture

-Payfirst wallets are smart, non-custodial, and powered by **Coinbase CDP Infrastructure**.
+Payx402 wallets are smart, non-custodial, and powered by **Coinbase CDP Infrastructure**.

 ✅ Created with passkeys (FaceID, TouchID, or device PIN)
 ✅ Private keys never leave your device
 ✅ Built on ERC-4337
-✅ Withdraw anytime — Payfirst never holds your funds
+✅ Withdraw anytime — Payx402 never holds your funds

 ---